x8laye4r/AniLex/README.md

 As a German programming student, I took inspiration from the word **"Lexikon"** (meaning encyclopedia or dictionary).
 Combining that with **"Ani"** for anime, I came up with **AniLex** – a name that reflects both structure and focus: an organized place for all your anime data.

+---

+## 🤝 Contributing

+AniLex is a personal learning project, but I'm always happy if someone wants to contribute!

+If you're interested in helping out – whether it's writing better code, improving the UI, suggesting features, or just fixing typos – feel free to open issues or send pull requests.

+I'm still learning, so please be patient if I ask questions or need a bit of help understanding your code 😄

+Any contribution, no matter how small, is welcome!